n00bady/random_scripts/README.md

 * **blog_update.sh** A script to update my jekyll blog whenever I push a new post to the repo.
 (Needs work doesn't run from cron.)
 * **battery_notification.sh** A script to run as a cron job to check and notify of low battery, it also shutsdown the system if it gets too low.
+* **ttcfetch.sh** Small script to download the pricetables from [TamrielTradeCentre](https://tamrieltradecentre.com/).
+It set specifically for me but you can change the the target and which priectable to download in the script.
 * _to be continued..._